 Architecture: What I Actually Run

-This is the real layout: three hosts, one router, one LAN, and a clear split of roles so that HA and services stay manageable.
+This is the real layout: three hosts, one router, one LAN, and a clear split of roles so that services stay manageable.

 Physical layout